SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 The Sovereign Cloud Stack (SCS) project develops open standards for the provisioning of cloud and container infrastructure together with cloud providers, users and partners.
-In addition, a complete, completely openly developed and production-ready softare implementation is offered together with broad knowledge on how to reliably operate it.
+In addition, a complete, completely openly developed and production-ready software implementation is offered together with broad knowledge on how to reliably operate it.
 Simplifying the operations of modern cloud infrastructure facilitates the emergence of a broad interoperable ecosystem of cloud offerings, supporting users